ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Frameworks (15 minutes)

 * Deploy Mesos Elasticsearch
-  *  Go to https://github.com/mesos/elasticsearch, follow the 'read the docs' link and copy the Marathon JSON file
+  *  Go to https://github.com/mesos/elasticsearch, follow the 'read the docs' link, copy the Marathon JSON file and install the framework
 * Check to see if its running
 * Go to the UI and scale up
   *  Why does it not scale up? ;-) Check the Master logs to see what is happening
-* Destroy your cluster, add extra agents so you have 5 and run `minimesos up` again
+* Destroy your cluster, add extra agents so you have 3 and run `minimesos up` again
-* Now scale up to 5 Elasticsearch nodes
+* Now scale up to 3 Elasticsearch nodes
-* Go to the Elasticsearch  `_nodes` endpoint and check that you have 5 different Elasticsearch nodes
+* Go to the Elasticsearch  `_nodes` endpoint and check that you have 3 different Elasticsearch nodes
 * Go to Weave Scope and login to the `zookeeper` container
 * Find the `zkCli.sh` script and create a shell
 * Now list the contents.
 You should see a `mesos-es` z-node which contains state information of Mesos Elasticsearch